 The air admitted above the fire in a boiler and the gas escaping from the coal directly after it has been placed on the fire are both cold, and it is to heat these to the proper temperature that the combustion chamber or space above the fire is provided; these cold gases mix there with burned gases which are already hot and rise to the necessary temperature for combustion.
-The brickwork in the combustion spaces of all boilers heats gases it, and in the circular boiler the brick bridge is arranged with a mixing the gases as they pass it; in some of the water-tube the air supplied above the fire is squirted into the combustion ce in jets, tending to facilitate the mixing of the gases.
+The brickwork in the combustion spaces of all boilers heats gases in git, and in the circular boiler the brick bridge is arranged with a nixing the gases as they pass it; in some of the water-tube of the strength of the gases are supplied above the fire is squirted into the combustion are in jets, tending to facilitate the mixing of the gases.